SanicTK2/iidxguide/docs/c_ac_mode.md

 There are important regional differences to note:

-* In Japan region, PASELI must be used as the form of payment when entering Standard mode in order to enter extra stage.
+* In Japan region, PASELI must be used as the form of payment when entering Standard (Premium) mode in order to enter extra stage.
 (In other words, coin play cannot enter extra stage)
   * This includes old IIDX cabs at American Round 1, which are on the Japanese eamuse network and PASELI cannot be used.
-* In Asia region and America region (including Lightning Model cabs at American Round 1), Extra Stage can be entered even on coin play, as PASELI is unavailable.
+* In Asia region and America region (including Lightning Model cabs at American Round 1), Extra Stage can be entered even on coin play Standard mode, as PASELI is unavailable.

 Additional notes: